 Cupolas have been used since classical times to add function and distinction to buildings.
 Historically, cupolas were used to provide 360-degree watchtower views, plus ventilation and light.
 Today, is not uncommon to see cupolas mainly used as bases for weathervanes.
 You’ll find that our cupolas for sale will also add a distinction to your roof line.

-Garage cupolas, shed cupolas and barn cupolas are often constructed for ventilation however most residential cupolas for sale today serve primarily as architectural points of interest.
+Garage cupolas, shed cupolas, and barn cupolas are often constructed mainly for ventilation and light; however, most residential cupolas for sale today serve primarily as architectural points of interest.

 There are no set rules but most often, if an odd number of cupolas are used, the cupola in the center is usually larger to add more architectural interest to the roof line.
 When an even number of cupolas are used, they are typically all the same size.

 Prefabricated Vinyl Cupolas

 Vinyl Cupolas for sale are prefabricated cupolas.
 Most often, copper is used for the roof of the vinyl cupola, as much for its durability as for its aesthetic beauty.
 Copper tends to look better with age and is a metal that works just as well in traditional architecture as with contemporary architecture.

 Wood Cupolas for sale may have either a copper roof or a natural wooden roof and are ideal for mounting a weathervane.
 Not all wooden cupolas are square as in the Gazebo wood cupola pictured here.

 Louvers Add Ventilation

 Both vinyl cupolas and wood cupolas generally feature louvered slats that allow for air flow ventilation while keeping out the rain.
 In fact, for those considering adding an attic fan, a louvered cupola is a more attractive alternative that can also be made to provide attic ventilation if it is installed properly.

 Adding Weathervanes to cupolas can be a very attractive addition to your home.